jheyman/blog/pages/BlueKey/index.md

 To simplify the design, I moved everything to 3.3V, to get rid of the 5V/3.3V converter

-- I switched to a 3.3V version of Arduino Pro Micro
+- I switched to a 3.3V version of Arduino Pro Mini
 - the EEPROM is compatible with 3.3V (operating range is 2.5V-5.5V)
 - the OLED display is compatible with 3.3V (operating range is 2.8V-5.5V)
 - the RN42 requires 3.3V anyway